eventespresso/event-espresso-core/docs/GraphQL-API/query/eventRelations.md

 # Event relations query examples

-Using the below query, you can get the relational data for he entities inside an event by passing the event ID.
+Using the below query, you can get the relational data for the entities inside an event by passing the event ID.

 ```gql
 query getEvetRelationalData($id: Int!) {